maelys-mcardle/snowflake/docs/project-structure.md

 The `src` directory contains all the code for the project.

+The `test` directory contains Snowflake files and their expected results to make sure the interpeter is working as expected.

+## The `src` directory

 The `src/cli` directory contains the code specific for the command-line program (`main.c`, the code to read command-line arguments, print code, and read local files.)
 The `headers` directory is specific to the header files for that command-line code.

-The `src/core` directory contains the interface-independent code for the interpreter.
+The `src/core` directory contains the code for the Snowflake interpreter itself:
-This handles parsing the code, running it, in a platform-independent way.
-Code that is platform-dependent (eg. `linux` or `arduino`) is placed in the `src/core/platforms` directory.

-The `test` directory contains Snowflake files and their expected results to make sure the interpeter is working as expected.
+* The `src/core` directory contains the code to parse Snowflake code, and execute Snowflake code.
+* The `src/core/headers` contains all the `.h` files.
+* The `src/core/platforms` directory contains the code that changes depending on the platform (eg. `linux` or `arduino`).
+* The `src/core/structures` directory contains the data structures and the functions to manipulate them, such as for Banks, Instructions, and the Program.